Red Color

-The Red Color (צבע אדום, transl.: Tzeva Adom) is an early-warning radar system installed by the Israel Defense Forces in several towns surrounding the Gaza Strip to warn civilians of imminent attack by rockets (usually Qassam rockets).
-Outside of areas serviced by the Red Color system, standard air raid sirens are used to warn of rocket attacks.
+The Red Color (צבע אדום, transl.: Tzeva Adom, i.e. code red) is an early-warning radar system originally installed by the Israel Defense Forces in several towns surrounding the Gaza Strip to warn civilians of imminent attack by rockets (usually Qassam rockets).
+Outside of areas originally serviced by the Red Color system, standard air raid sirens are used to warn of rocket attacks.

-The system currently operates in settlements around Gaza envelope and in Sderot.
-When the signature of a rocket launch is detected originating in Gaza, the system automatically activates the public broadcast warning system in nearby Israeli communities and military bases.
+The system originally operated in areas around the so-called Gaza envelope, including in Sderot.
+When the signature of a rocket launch is detected, the system automatically activates the public broadcast warning system in nearby Israeli communities and military bases.
 A recorded female voice, intoning the Hebrew words for Red Color ("Tzeva Adom"), is broadcast 4 times.
+A two-tone electronic audio alert (with a pattern of high, 2 second pause, high-low) is broadcast twice, followed by the recorded female voice.
 The entire program is repeated until all rockets have impacted and no further launches are detected.

 The system was installed in Ashkelon between July 2005 and April 2006.

-Up to 2007, the announcement was called Red Dawn (שחר אדום, transl.: Shakhar Adom) but it was changed to the Hebrew words for Red Color (צבע אדום, transl.: Tzeva Adom) due to a complaint made by a 7-year-old girl named Shakhar (Hebrew for dawn).
+Up to June 2006, the announcement was called Red Dawn (שחר אדום, transl.: Shakhar Adom) but it was changed to the Hebrew words for Red Color (צבע אדום, transl.: Tzeva Adom) due to a complaint made by a 7-year-old girl named Shakhar (Hebrew for dawn).

 It was the subject of a documentary, which focused on how children are to cope with an alert, directed by Yoav Shoam.

-Since 2014, alerts have been available on an iPhone application from the App Store.
+Since 2014, alerts have been available as an app on iPhone and Android from the App Store and Play Store.
 It was the most downloaded app in Israel in July 2014 during Operation Protective Edge.
 Users can select to receive alerts for rocket attacks nationwide, or only in their districts.

+In October 2023 it was reported that a version of the system modified to suit Ukraine "would start working in Kyiv soon" to warn against the Russian missile strikes of the Russian invasion of Ukraine.
+It became active in Kyiv on the 24th of July in 2025.